How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 3.2 Cloning via HTTPS

-Most services support cloning via HTTPS.
-The URL starts with “https://”.
-You may be prompted for authentication (username, Personal Access Token, etc.) the first time.
+HTTPS cloning is commonly used across many services.
+The URL starts with https://.
+You may be prompted to enter authentication information (username and Personal Access Token) during the first operation.

 3.3 Cloning via SSH